 This study is of applied type.
-It is also among exploratory studies carried out in a descriptiveanalytical-survey manner in two qualitative and quantitative (mixed) sections.
-To achieve basic concepts such as the effective components in the marketing of winter sports tourism in Ardabil province, library sources, consultation with organizational experts, executives and consulting organizations, databases, websites of international organizations such as the World Tourism Organization, the Council Global travel and tourism and...
+It is also among exploratory studies carried out in a descriptive-analytical-survey manner in two qualitative and quantitative (mixed) sections.
+To achieve basic concepts such as the effective components in the marketing of winter sports tourism in Ardabil province, library sources, consultation with organizational experts, executives and consulting organizations, databases, websites of international organization, the Council Global travel and tourism and...
 Were used.